SamGitHubTW/GA_WALL_LARGER/README.md

 Reset the Population:

--Use the reset_population method of the solver to initialize the population of individuals.
+- Use the reset_population method of the solver to initialize the population of individuals.

 Evolve the Population: